SanouAlexandre/Machine-Learning/MachineLearningHousingCorp/README.md

 The objective of this project is to predict the house price in California in 1990.

 ## Project Structure
-Data Loading
+- Data Loading
+- Data Visualization
-Data Cleaning
+- Data Cleaning
-Model Training
+- Model Training and Evaluation
-Model saving
+- Model saving

 ## Requirements